logan-bobo/personal_site/site/content/posts/blog/post.md

 ### Building out the CloudFront Distribution

-Cloudfront is the content delivery network in AWS.
+`Cloudfront` is the content delivery network in `AWS`.
 This is a set of globally distributed servers that allow us to cache content.
-This is where we are going to cache our website's content that is saved in S3.
-This should give us lower latency than if we were to serve the contents directly from S3 using the static website hosting feature, as it will be cached in an AWS edge location.
+This is where we are going to cache our website's content that is stored in `S3`.
+This should give us lower latency than if we were to access the contents directly from `S3` using the static website hosting feature, as it will be cached in an `AWS edge location` and this is what the user will access.

 ```HCL
 resource "aws_cloudfront_distribution" "blog" {